Black Siberian Cat: Rare Beauty or Myth? Everything You Need to Know

 Hypoallergenic Qualities

-Many people with cat allergies find Siberians more tolerable than other breeds.
-That’s because they produce less of the Fel d 1 protein, the main allergen found in cat saliva and skin.
+Siberians are a lot more tolerable to many people who have allergies to cats.
+This is because they synthesise low amounts of the Fel d 1 protein, which is the primary allergen in cat saliva and skin.

-While no cat is truly hypoallergenic, a Black Siberian Cat might be a great choice if you’ve had mild reactions to other breeds.
-Spend time with one before adopting to see how your body responds.
+No cat is really hypoallergenic, but a Black Siberian Cat can be a good option in case you have had mild allergy to other breeds.
+Test yourself before adoption to see how your body is reacting.

 Is the Black Siberian Cat Right for You?